Detection of Mycoplasma genitalium in cases of suspected infection

 Collection Instructions:

-2. Transfer specimen into the Aptima Specimen Transfer Tube within 24 hours of collection.
+4. Transfer 1 mL of specimen into the Aptima Specimen Transfer kit using a disposable transfer pipette or a pipette tip containing a filter (aerosol barrier or hydrophobic plug) within 24 hours of collection.

-4. Transport and store specimen container at 2 to 30 degrees C (refrigerate is preferred temperature) within 30 days of collection.
+6. Transport and store specimen container at 2 to 30 degrees C (refrigerate is preferred temperature) within 30 days of collection.
+Specimen cannot be sent frozen.

 If not ordering electronically, complete, print, and send a Microbiology Test Request (T244) with the specimen.